[17th July 2018: edited to update ALCS figures]

-So the the Authors' Licensing and Collecting Society has done a survey, and found that the median average income for professional writers in 2013 - those who spend the majority of their time writing - is £11,000 a year, down from £15,450 in 2005.
-The number of writers who get all their income from writing is down from 40% to 11.5%.
-And I know anecdotally that advances are down by 30-60% compared to ten years ago: a typical £5-10,000 for a first novel from a big publisher in 2005 translates to more like £2-7,000 now, still paid in up to four instalments.
+So the Authors' Licensing and Collecting Society has done a survey, and found that the median average income for professional writers (i.e. those who spend the majority of their working time writing) has fallen by 42% since 2005, and 15% since 2013.
+The number of writers who get all their income from writing is down from 40% to 13.7%, and the median annual income of a professional writer now stands at £10,500, which equates to £5.73 per hour (the national minimum wage is currently £7.83).
+And I know anecdotally that advances are down by 30-60% compared to ten years ago: a typical £5-10,000 for a first novel from a big publisher in 2005 translates to more like £2-6,000 now, still paid in up to four instalments; publishers are increasingly demanding all rights, too, which means there's no chance of selling your work elsewhere in the future.
 Many small publishers these days pay no advance at all.

 But I suspect that at some point it crossed most of our minds that maybe - just maybe - we could write for a living.
 Each point could be a blog post in itself, so this is only really a summary of how it looks to me from that doorway between the workshop and the greenroom.
 Nor is it an analysis of the industry, or a rant, or a lament: there never was a golden age, as anyone who's read Gissing's New Grub Street will attest.
 But the rise of self-publishing on the back of the digital tide has changed the charts by which we can even hope to navigate.
 So this, for what it's worth, is my sense of the models for the writing life which do work.